oroszl/topins/README.md

-# topins
+# Topological Insulators - Notebooks for an introductory course

-Topological Insulators - Notebooks for an introductory course
+This repository contains [jupyter](http://jupyter.org) notebooks used in the [introductory course](http://optics.szfki.kfki.hu/~asboth/topins_course/) given at the Eötvös University on topological insulatros.
+The course is accompanied by a set of [lecture notes](http://arxiv.org/abs/1509.02295)  as well.